 Tolower (string) - returns the string converted to the lowercase.
-The original string is not changed
+The original string is not changed read sarray "text.tx" #create sarray 'text' (file extension is ignored) text1 = Tolower(text)

 Tolower (sarray) - returns the sarray converted to the lowercase.
 The original sarray is not changed.